 Rather than turning email notifications off completely, you can use this setting to turn off any auto-login links.

-This means you can still close the feedback loop and keep customer updated, without giving them access to Feedback.
+Auto-login links would allow the user to access the Feedback portal by clicking the request URL in the status response email.
+By disabling the links, you can still close the feedback loop and keep customer updated, without giving them access to Feedback.

 As you can see, launching Feedback to your customers doesn't have to be scary.
 You can effectively "soft-launch" to customers using the methods above, and still benefit from the data and research opportunities that launching to customers provides.